 When I discovered this technique I was amazed, I wanted to build a MIDI learn module with Arduino for ages, then I realize the Octatrack is capable of such a thing, in a very easy and fast way.

-This is a powerful technique for controlling external gear, automate and use the OT as the main center piece of a live setup… think of it as automations on a DAW!
+This is a powerful technique for controlling external gear, automate and use the OT as the main center piece of a live setup… think of it as automation on a DAW!

 Hope you enjoy it!.